Farm traceability – Tracing back to the farms

 Food safety is aided by information sharing and supply chain management, which bring transparency to products as well as how and where they were created.
 Six distinct elements make up the food and agriculture traceability system:

-- Product traceability refers to the farm’s location during the manufacturing process.
+- Farm traceability refers to the farm’s location during the manufacturing process.